apache/flink/docs/content/docs/dev/table/sql/create.md

    { INCLUDING | EXCLUDING } { ALL | CONSTRAINTS | PARTITIONS }
  | { INCLUDING | EXCLUDING | OVERWRITING } { GENERATED | OPTIONS | WATERMARKS }
 }[, ...]

+<select_query>:
+The table is populated using the data from the select statement.

 ```